bbatsov/batsov.com/_posts/2012-10-14-emacs-on-osx.markdown

 full-screen modes.
 It works well, but does not provide the typical OS X Lion full-screen app experience.
 In particular, it remains on the desktop, obscuring non-full-screen applications, rather than moving to its own space.
-For OSX Lion style fullscreen support have a look at this [article](http://sourcematters.org/2012/04/10/full-screen-emacs-24-for-os-x-lion.html).
+For OS X Lion style fullscreen support have a look at this [article](http://sourcematters.org/2012/04/10/full-screen-emacs-24-for-os-x-lion.html).